-Of course, there are drawbacks, and one benefit mentioned might’ve caught your eye: sharing an account might mean you have less financial freedom.
+Of course, there are drawbacks to joint bank accounts.
+Sharing an bank accounts might mean you have less financial freedom.
 In other words, you might be saying sayonara to the days of going on a guilt-free shopping spree or purchasing every new Apple product the day it’s released without fear of judgment.

 There’s also the very real likelihood that one of you has a higher salary than the other.
 If you make $70,000 and your spouse earns $50,000 a year, you might feel like you should make the money decisions and have the freedom to buy whatever you want.

 Work to discuss these kinds of inequities openly, respectfully, and constructively so that one of you isn’t left feeling less-than, which will lead to marital angst down the road.